 - Sharing Butter & all condiments

-- Buffets – some foods somehow jump from one bowl to another, people might use the same spoon in multiple bowls etc
+- Buffets – some foods somehow jump from one bowl to another/ people could use the same spoon in multiple bowls etc

 - Non-GF Oat milk – contaminates any drink made using the same frother unless its cleaned in between – can be a problem in Starbucks & lots of londonc off shops